 Introducing Nevo

-One inbound layer for your backend — webhooks, emails, and more, handled in one place.
+One inbound layer for your backend or AI agent — webhooks, email, Slack, and cron, handled in one place.

 Inbound is the quiet time-sink of every backend.
 You wire up a webhook, then you have to verify its signature.
 You add another provider, and now you have two signature schemes.
 Someone wants to also forward emails to the service, so you go find an email provider and another SDK.
 A delivery fails silently and you realise you never built a retry log.
 You want to replay the failing delivery after you fix it, and that’s another afternoon gone.

 Nevo is that layer, pre-built.
-One place to receive webhooks, emails, and more.
+One place to receive webhooks, email, Slack, and cron schedules.
 One shape for every event.
-Signature verification, rate limits, replay, a dashboard, and two-way replies — all the table-stakes machinery, done once.
+Signature verification, rate limits, replay, declarative rules, a dashboard, and two-way replies — all the table-stakes machinery, done once.

 What it looks like